Salem Drive School Health Office

 Lori Wilczak, Secretarial Assistant

-- Medications cannot be given to a child without a completed authorization form signed by the parent and the physician.
-This includes all prescirption and over the counter medications.
+Medications cannot be given to a child without a completed authorization form signed by the parent and the physician.
+This includes all prescription and over the counter medications.
+If medication must be administered during school hours, please find the required form here.
+All medications are to be stored in the nurse's office.

 - Scoliosis Screening are performed for the 4th and 5th grade students annually.